OmerShareif/signals_generations/README.md

 ## License

-This repository is intended for educational and learning purposes.
+This repository is intended for educational and learning purposes under MIT.
+Copyright (c) 2026 Omer Shareif